ANALYSIS-Biden team shrugs off polls, targets key voters ahead of 2024 run

 Biden's public approval rating was just 41% in a Reuters/Ipsos opinion poll that closed on Sunday.
 That is close to the lowest level of his presidency, though similar to where former President Donald Trump was at the same time in his administration.

-Biden aides and advisors Reuters spoke to in recent days say that polling is irrelevant.
+Biden aides and advisors Reuters spoke to in recent days reiterated the idea that polling is irrelevant.
 Their reasoning: there is more than a year to go before ballots are cast, and U.S. political polls predicting a "red wave" of Republicans before the midterms were wrong.

-Instead, they are studying polls showing the favorability of Biden's message and the policies he is pushing, like higher taxes on companies and the rich, and lower insulin costs.
+Instead, Biden and his team are studying polls showing the favorability of Biden's message and the policies he is pushing, like higher taxes on companies and the rich, and lower insulin costs.
 They're targeting key subsets of voters, such as those who flipped from supporting Trump in 2016 to Biden in 2020.

+"I feel good about where we are.
+I feel good about the way things are, and I feel good about the reception I get," Biden said in the Telemundo interview.

 "People sent us a clear message: Fighting for the sake of fighting gets us nowhere.
 We are getting things done," he said.